 Students with disabilities have rights and responsibilities as they attend college, and colleges have responsibilities towards these students.
 The U.S. Department of Education offers helpful information about these rights and responsibilities here.

-LIFE HAPPENS: SUPPORT FOR STUDENTS ON ACADEMIC PROBATION
+LIFE HAPPENS: SUPPORT FOR STUDENTS ON TEMPORARY ACADEMIC SUPPORT CONDITION (TASC)

-When a student has a probationary semester, s/he is required to request a full-time staff or faculty member to serve as an accountability mentor for the semester, and to complete an accountability contract.
+When a student has a TASC semester, s/he is required to request a full-time staff or faculty member to serve as an accountability mentor for the semester, and to complete an accountability contract.

 The student is also required to keep an appointment with the director of The Office of Learning Services, to discuss the academic difficulties of the previous semester and to discuss available campus resources.